 6. Visit the Green Point Lighthouse

 We also learned that you can stay at many of the lighthouses along the South African coast!
 How fun does that sound?
-That will be the first thing planned on my next trip back to South Africa for sure!
+That will be the first thing we figure out on my next trip back to South Africa for sure!
 If you’re on the city tour, the lighthouse is at stop #12.

 7. Sea Point Promenade

-Looking to really stretch our legs before we began our daylong journey back to LA, my mom and I decided to walk along the Sea Point Promenade which runs along the waterfront.
-We took a cab (they also rely heavily on uber in Cape Town) to the Green Point Lighthouse (above), climbed to the top of it, and then walked back to our hotel at the V&A Waterfront (about 1.5 miles).
+Looking to really stretch our legs before we began our daylong journey back to LA, my mom and I decided to walk along.
+You can meander, run, or briskly walk the Sea Point Promenade which runs along the waterfront.
+We took a cab (they also rely heavily on uber in Cape Town) to the Green Point Lighthouse (above) to start.
+After climbing to the top of it, we walked back to our hotel at the V&A Waterfront (about 1.5 miles).
 The path is well paved.
 If you’re looking for a nice walk, this is a good one.
-It can get warm and it can be windy (noticing a trend yet?), but the walk is lovely and it’s nice to get away from the hustle and bustle of the city for a bit!
+It can get warm and it can be windy (noticing a trend yet?).
+The walk is lovely and it’s nice to get away from the hustle and bustle of the city for a bit!

 8. Watershed and V&A Food Market